 Tires may fail in a variety of ways with serious consequences, and aged tires are more prone to failure.

 If you or a loved one has been seriously injured in a traffic accident in Virginia and you suspect that a defective tire was to blame, we understand the obstacles you are facing in trying to recover.
 You need the guidance of an experienced product liability attorney who can investigate the cause of the accident and identify the responsible parties to seek compensation.
 Victims of defective tires are entitled to seek compensation for their medical bills and other damages.
-You can trust the highly skilled attorneys at Lichtenstein Law Group PLC to fight on your behalf.
+You can trust the highly skilled product liability attorneys at Lichtenstein Law Group PLC to fight on your behalf.
 We will deal with the insurance companies so that you can focus on your recovery.

 Whether you are in Roanoke, Charlottesville, Richmond or anywhere else in Virginia, our attorneys are ready to assist.
 Call or contact us online now to schedule a free initial consultation.